-Unmanned probe Surveyor 3 soft-landed on Moon in 1967.
-In 1969, 2.5 yrs later, Apollo12 astronauts recovered the camera from Surveyor 3 and brought it back to Earth.
-The insulation covering its circuit boards contained 50 to 100 viable specimens of Streptococcus mitis, a harmless bacterium commonly found in the human nose, mouth, and throat.
+The unmanned Surveyor 3 probe soft-landed on Moon in 1967.
+Apollo12 astronauts brought the camera back to Earth 2.5 yrs later.

+Insulation covering its circuit boards contained 50 to 100 viable specimens of Streptococcus mitis, a harmless bacterium .

-Pete Conrad later commented: "I always thought the most significant thing that we ever found on the whole Moon was that little bacteria who came back and living and nobody ever said anything about it."
+Astronaut Pete Conrad later commented: the most significant thing that we ever found whole Moon was that little bacteria who came back and living and nobody ever said anything about it."